Dwigoric/unboundmnl-area-2-server/docs/topics/Components.md

 </script>
 ```

-For objects, such as arrays, we must use the `reactive` function.
+For objects, such as arrays, you must use the `reactive` function.

 ### Example { id="reactivity-example-2" }